shaunstanislauslau/hacking_slot_machines/README.md

 So it turns out that there's a game on a specific brand of slot machine that's basically like an extreme version of Trivial Pursuit.
 It *also* turns out that the game ROM (containing all the answers) can be found online.

-This code allows you to win the jackpot every time.

 Enjoy!

 **Disclaimer: ROM legitimately aquired and not included for obvious reasons.
 This game was recently retired from machines.**